muifaha/Fujitsu-Lifebook-A574K-Hackintosh/README.md

 - Battery Indicator

 ### Notes
-- All Fujitsu Hasweell laptop i think need EDID Patch, I don't know if my EDID patch will work on your device or not, please send an issue if there a problem
+- Fujitsu Haswell laptop need EDID Patch, I don't know if my EDID patch will work on your device or not, please send an issue if there a problem
 - Dont forget change serial number!